-- with the time-limit as a breach of the rules of The TDS and if later asked to resolve any dispute, the ICE may refuse to adjudicate in the matter. - 7.7.4 In the event of multiple Tenants comprising the Tenant, each of them agrees with the other(s) that any one of them may consent on behalf of all the others to use alternative dispute resolution through The TDS to deal with any dispute about the Deposit at the end of the Tenancy. - 7.7.5 If, after ten working days following notification of a dispute to the Landlord/Agent and reasonable attempts having been made in that time to resolve any differences of opinion, there remains an unresolved dispute between the Landlord and the Tenant over the allocation of the Deposit the dispute will (subject to 7.7.6 below) be submitted to the ICE for adjudication.
+- 7.7.4 In the event of multiple Tenants comprising the Tenant, each of them agrees with the other(s) that any one of them may consent on behalf of all the others to use alternative dispute resolution through The TDS to deal with any dispute about the Deposit at the end of the Tenancy. - 17.7.5 If, after ten working days following notification of a dispute to the Landlord/Agent and reasonable attempts having been made in that time to resolve any differences of opinion, there remains an unresolved dispute between the Landlord and the Tenant over the allocation of the Deposit the dispute will (subject to 7.7.6 below) be submitted to the ICE for adjudication.
 All parties agree to co-operate with the adjudication process. - 7.7.6 The rights of the Landlord, the Agent and of the Tenant to take legal action through the County Court remain unaffected by clause 7.7.5 above. - 7.8 If there is a change of Landlord during the Tenancy, the Tenant shall consent to the transfer of the amount of the Deposit (or the balance of it) to the purchaser or transferee of the Premises at which point the Landlord shall be released from any further claim or liability in respect of the Deposit or any part of it, recognising that the Deposit is held and will continue to be held by The TDS - 7.9 The Landlord shall not be obliged to refund the Deposit or any part of the Deposit on any change in the person or persons who for the time being comprise 'the Tenant'. - 7.10 Where more than one person is comprised for the time being in the expression 'the Tenant', the Deposit may be repaid to any one Tenant and this repayment shall discharge the Landlord from any further liability in respect of the amount so repaid. - 7.11 Any goods or personal effects belonging to the Tenant or members of the Tenant's household which shall not have been removed from the Premises within 14 days after the expiry or sooner, termination of the Tenancy created by this Agreement shall be deemed to have been abandoned provided that the Landlord shall have used his reasonable endeavours to give written notice of the same to the Tenant.
 In such circumstances the Landlord shall be entitled to dispose of such abandoned goods or personal effects as he shall see fit.
 The Tenant shall in any event indemnify the Landlord for any costs incurred by the Landlord in connection with the removal, storage or sale of such items. - 7.11.1 The Tenant shall pay by way of damages to the Landlord any additional expenses which the Landlord shall have reasonably incurred in checking the Inventory and Schedule of Condition if the same could not reasonably be finalised until any goods or personal effects belonging to the Tenant have been removed from the Premises. - 8 The Tenant agrees with the Landlord as follows: